- LONG DISTANCE MOVING SERVICE OPTIONS

-Rigging, hoisting, and lowering: Setting up a rope and pulley system to raise large bulky items through an upper floor window when the item will not fit though the front door.
-For example, an oversized couch, armoire or piano up to a second floor of an old Victorian home.
+Rigging, hoisting and lowering: Setting up a rope and pulley system to raise large bulky items through an upper floor window when the item will not fit through the front door.
+For example, an oversized couch, armoire, or piano up to the second floor of an old Victorian home.

 HOW TO GET AN ACCURATE ESTIMATE